 I am spoiling myself and doing the travel writer thing again.
 Moving from one resort to another.
 This saves me extra time, and flights, and generally makes this travel writing experience more amazing.
 I have just stayed at the Carlsbad Seapointe Resort and you can read about my stay there here.

-On site is the Karl Strauss Brewery Restaurant and when I have just flown I love to have a drink or two.
+On-site is the Karl Strauss Brewery Restaurant and when I have just flown I love to have a drink or two.
 So, to be able to grab a meal at a brewery restaurant was an ideal option.
 The location served amazing bar food fare and I had the beer sausages, with beer chili and green beans.
 I was in bad food choice heaven.
-Then I tried I think 6 of their 17 local brewed goodies.
+Then I tried I think 6 of their 17 locally brewed goodies.
 They brew over 150 different beers during the year here which is incredible when you think about it.
 Not sure why they do not at least reference some of their beers on their website, maybe it is because they offer so many during the year?

 I had a stout that was solid and an IPA that was good and hoppy.

-My room at the resort deserved a better if half eyed view now before bedtime.
+My room at the resort deserved a better if half-eyed view now before bedtime.
 I am a big guy but I do not drink 6 beers often so I was not 100% attentive.